Big-Hdub/Dubs-Meetup/readme.md

 # Dubs Meetup
 ![alt text](<images/Screenshot 2024-05-27 190841.png>)
 ## Introduction
-Dubs Meetup is a mock version of Meetup.com, tailored specifically for use with my extended family.
-This platform allows family members to schedule events and socially network, making it easier to stay connected and organized.
+Dubs Meetup is a mock up of Meetup.com, that I created as one of my projects at App Academy.
+I am currently working on tailoring it specifically for use with my extended family.
+This platform will allow family members to schedule events and socially network, making it easier to stay connected and organized.

 ## Technologies Used